saitamasahil/skyscraper/docs/CLIHELP.md

 ### --startat &lt;FILENAME&gt;

-If you wish to work on a subset of your roms you can use this option to set the starting rom.
+If you wish to work on a subset of your roms you can use this option to set the starting rom file in the lexically sorted games in a folder.
 Use it in conjunction with the `--endat` option described below to further narrow the subset of files.
+You may provide also a relative path, which is resolved to an absolute path as documented in the [path handling](PATHHANDLING.md#by-using-the-input-folder-rom-gamefile-path).

 !!! note